yiisoft/yii2/docs/guide/input-validation.md

 > }
 > ```
 >
-> TYou can use it in a child model:
+> You can use it in a child model:
 >
 > ```php
 > public function rules()